iYinka/SimpleJava/README.md

 In order to achieve the desired results the project requires understanding of the following:
 *   AWS EC2 instance
 *   Jenkins configuration settings
-     > Plugins to be installed on Jenkins: Maven, Deploy to container, Git
+     > Plugins to be installed on Jenkins: Push Over SSH
 *   Tomcat configuration settings

 <!--